This project focused on improving travel for everyone on the 28th Street and Colorado Avenue intersection and along parts of Colorado Avenue.

 The project reconstructed the intersection to improve it with:

-• A protected intersection, which physically separates people walking, biking, and rolling from vehicles up to and through the intersection.
+• A protected intersection, which increases safety by physically separating people walking, biking, and rolling from vehicles up to and through the intersection.
 Protected intersections also make it easier for these travelers to see and be seen by drivers.

-• New, sidewalk-level protected bike lanes eastbound and westbound along Colorado Avenue.
+• New, sidewalk-level protected bike lanes eastbound and westbound along Colorado Avenue, connecting to existing protected bike lanes and multi-use paths in the area.

-• New bus lanes and transit stop improvements along parts of Colorado Avenue.
-Bus lanes are dedicated to transit vehicles to help increase reliability, but can also be used by right-turning vehicles, for access to businesses.
+• New bus lanes and transit stop improvements on Colorado Avenue from Folsom Street to just west of 30th Street.
+Bus lanes are dedicated to transit vehicles to help increase reliability and safety, but can also be used by right-turning vehicles.
 The bus lanes are marked in red, making it easier for all travelers to see where to go.
 Just like green bike markings, these colors are part of federal guidance to help people travel safely.

-• Other improvements including ADA improvements, sidewalk improvements, conflict zone pavement marking, and traffic signal improvements.
+• Other improvements including conflict zone pavement markings, and ADA, sidewalk and traffic signal improvements.

 Protected Intersections 101